vim/vim/src/testdir/README.txt

 The numbered tests are older, we have switched to named tests.

-And then you can chose between a new style test, which is a Vim script, or an old style test, which uses Normal mode commands.
+And then you can choose between a new style test, which is a Vim script, or an old style test, which uses Normal mode commands.
 Use a new style test if you can.